FIWARE/tutorials.NGSI-LD/docs/index.md

 (Orion-LD, Scorpio, Stellio) against the features of the 1.6.1 specification can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRxOjsDf3lqhwuypJ---pZN2OlqFRl0jyoTV0ewQ1WFnpe7xQary3uxRjunbgJkwQ/pub)

+> ### Which NGSI-LD Context Broker should I use?
+>
+> The mission of the **FIWARE Foundation** is to develop an open sustainable ecosystem around public, royalty-free and
+> implementation-driven software platform standards that will ease the creation of Smart Applications in multiple
+> sectors.
+>
+> As such, the **FIWARE Foundation** would recommend any compliant context broker that is following the ESTI NSGI-LD
+> specifications.
+The precise context broker you pick will depend upon your chosen use case.
+Different scenarios may
+> call for a faster context broker, one with a smaller footprint, one which is more secure, etc. etc.

 ## Data models

 The tutorials define a series of data-models to be used within the `@context`.
 More information about the classes and